Recently, on the way to work, I heard a radio ad that caught my attention.

 I thought about everything that this involves, from finding and targeting the right people using data like demographics and life circumstances, to creating the right offer using differentiation and customer education where necessary.
 A fresh framework for marketing began to form in my mind.

-All Marketing Is Inbound Marketing
+All Marketing is Inbound Marketing

-As I mentioned earlier, digital marketing is highly targeted whereas traditional marketing is more of a shotgun approach.
+As I mentioned earlier, digital marketing is highly targeted, whereas traditional marketing takes more of a shotgun approach.
 With digital marketing, you can show people ads based on their demographics, life situation, interests, and even outwardly expressed needs.
 You can also track their responses.
 Because everything is internet-based, we can follow every like, comment, share, click, and convert (or bounce).
 It’s kinda hard to know if someone called or visited your website from a print, radio, or TV ad.
 There are methods, but they all come back to digital tracking in the end.

 One of the core philosophies of digital marketing is called “inbound.”
 It’s the idea that if you know who you want to serve, if you truly understand them in all of their wants, needs, pains, and dreams, and you put valuable information for them in the places that they spend their time, they will notice you and pursue a business relationship.
 Of course, in the age of the internet, pretty much everybody spends a great portion of their time online.